olimorris/onedarkpro.nvim/CONTRIBUTING.md

 ### Recommendations

-- If you're adding new functionality, it may be worth opening an issue to discuss the design of the new feature
+- If you're adding new functionality, please open an issue to discuss the design of the new feature
 - Also consider how the end user will consume your new feature.
 It's often easier to start with the API and work backwards
 - Consider the use of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to make your commit messages more descriptive

 ## Adding new filetypes
-Filetype highlights are the feature that allows the color scheme to get as close to the original as possible, thanks to Treesitter.
+Filetype highlights are the feature that allows a colorscheme to get as close to the original as possible, thanks to Treesitter.

 When adding new filetypes, they must stay as close to the original VS Code theme as possible.
 Even with the inclusion of opinionated styles (such as bolds and italics).